portableant/museologi.st/blog/2018-10-22-going-static-jekyll-and-collections.md

 ---
 ```

-Save the file and then you can test to see if this has worked:
+Save the file, and then you can test to see if this has worked:

 ```bash
 jekyll serve